NeuralEnsemble/elephant/doc/style_guide.rst

         signals : list of neo.AnalogSignal
             If the parameter is a container that has at least one `neo.AnalogSignal` object.
-The name of the parameter is `signals` (plural). to refer to a single object (which may contain several actual signals) and 'signals' if a list of neo.AnalogSignal can be used

-        max_iterations : int
+The name of the parameter is `signals` (plural). max_iterations : int
             Parameters that represent a maximum value should start with "max_" prefix, followed by the description as a full word.
 Therefore, do not